 ServBay PHP Version Management: CLI and Website Environment Configuration Guide

-ServBay is a powerful local web development tool designed for macOS, supporting multiple programming languages and databases.
-This guide details how to flexibly manage different PHP versions for various projects within ServBay—whether running scripts in the command line or serving websites.
-Mastering ServBay's PHP version management mechanisms will significantly boost your development efficiency and ensure proper environment isolation and stability for each project.
+ServBay is a robust local web development environment for macOS and Windows, supporting multiple programming languages and databases.
+This article explains how to flexibly manage different PHP versions for various projects in ServBay, whether executing scripts via the command line, or serving specific websites.
+Mastering PHP version management in ServBay can significantly boost your development efficiency by ensuring environment isolation and project stability.

 By creating a .servbay.config

-file in your project’s root directory, you can specify a dedicated PHP version for each project on the command line.
-ServBay automatically loads the respective PHP environment based on your current terminal directory, achieving version isolation between projects and preventing global configuration conflicts.
+configuration file in the project root directory, developers can define an independent PHP version for each project in the command-line environment.
+ServBay automatically loads the corresponding PHP environment based on your current terminal directory, achieving project-based version isolation and avoiding global config conflicts.

 1. Purpose and Principles of .servbay.config

-- Project-level Version Control: ServBay supports simultaneous installation and operation of multiple PHP versions, from PHP 5.6 up to the latest stable and development releases.
+- Project-Level Version Control: ServBay enables simultaneous installation and operation of multiple PHP versions, from PHP 5.6 to the latest stable and development releases.
 With

 .servbay.config

-, you can precisely specify the required PHP version per project. - Non-Intrusive Switching: When you navigate (
+, you can precisely specify the required PHP version for each project. - Seamless Switching: When you use the

 cd

-, and similar commands point to the specified PHP executable.
-Once you leave the directory, the environment reverts to ServBay’s global default, with no side effects to your system settings.
+point to the configured PHP executable.
+When you leave the directory, the environment reverts to ServBay's global defaults, with no side effects on the system.

-file in your project’s root directory, and specify the PHP version as follows:
+in your project root directory, and add contents as follows to specify the PHP version:

-# Specify the PHP version for this project (example: use PHP 8.3)
+# Specify the PHP version to use for this project (e.g., PHP 8.3)

 PHP_VERSION=8.3

-# If your project also requires a specific Node.js version, specify it as well (example: use Node.js 20)
+# If your project also requires a specific Node.js version, specify it too (e.g., Node.js 20)

 # NODE_VERSION=20